Qadejahatescode/Webshop/README.md

 ## Description

 -A webshop for pajamas, designed to provide a seamless shopping experience for customers looking for comfortable and stylish pajamas.

 -one of the things i did only after 6 weeks of beginning my website development journey.
-Give me any task and i willadapt fast
+Give me any task and i will adapt fast

 ## TABLE of content